VocaDB/blog/posts/new-year-2025.md

 ---

-Thank you for reading and supporting us!
+Thank you for reading this and supporting us!
 We wish you a fulfilling year 2025!